mgsoyltd/Bux-App-Pub/README.md

 ## Introduction

 This project is the frontend React app for the Bux - a books reading goal app.
+The Bux API is the backend of this app and book images are stored in the cloud using Cloudinary API.

 ## Available Scripts